 Pregnancy yoga is also great, but again you want a teacher who is mindful of your stability.

-Wanaka: The Body Garage for pregnancy pilates and yoga or Yoga Ground.
+Wanaka: The Body Garage for pregnancy pilates and yoga or Yoga Ground for pregnancy yoga.
 You can also do reformer pilates with physiotherapists and

 We’re so lucky to have hypnobirthing services in Wanaka and Queenstown.
 Courses are run by Roz McRae from Lakes Hypnobirthing.
 This is a positive and supportive environment that actively involves your partner to be a great support during the birth.
 It’s not just for people wanting homebirths.
 Anyone can do it whether you’re going to a birthing